-Women for Afghan Women’s all-volunteer Board of Directors consists of dynamic and diverse individuals who reflect WAW’s community of Afghan, Muslim, and South Asian women and families, as well as other diverse skills and talents.
+Women for Afghan Women’s all-volunteer Board of Directors consists of dynamic and diverse individuals with diverse skills and talents.
 Visionaries in their own right, WAW’s Board is actively involved in governance, planning, outreach, and fundraising for the organization.

 - Number of Board Members: 8

 - Average Meeting Attendance: 6

 - Realigning organizational programming in Afghanistan and the U.S. to meet new needs after the Taliban take over of Afghanistan in 2021.

 - Executing a strategic and programmatic plan for the organization for 2024-2026.

 - Fundraising for WAW’s programming and growing impact.